Nuclear spin coherence in superconducting Nb$_3$Sn: Results

+With our larger Sample 2 we were able to investigate the behavior of $T_2^{-1}$ in considerable detail.
+First and foremost, there is no evidence of vortex dynamics in $T_{2meas}^{-1}$ such as was the case for Sample 1, Fig.~\ref{T2}.
+This indicates that vortices are strongly pinned in the stoichiometric compound, at least on the kHz time scale consistent with its higher critical temperature, a behavior which we will investigate in future work.
+The Redfield correction to $T_{2meas}^{-1}$ entails only $T_{1i}^{-1}$, the early time behavior of Eq.\ref{Master}, Fig.~\ref{T2_Exp+Gau}(a).
+The significant enhancement in the signal-to-noise ratio for our larger sample, allows us to resolve Lorentzian and Gaussian components of $T_{2}^{-1}$ in the relaxation M(t), Eq.\ref{Exp+Gau},~\cite{Bac.98}

-where $T_{2e}$ (green data) and $T_{2g}$ (blue data) are the Lorentzian and Gaussian components of $T_2^{-1}$ respectively.
-For these data, the Lorentzian Redfield component of $T_{2meas}^{-1}$ was determined from $T_{1i}^{-1}$ and Eq.~\ref{Redfield} with $\kappa=0.8$ (purple curve).
-The latter reflects the constraint of temperature independence of $T_2^{-1}$ in the normal state, already evident in the extrapolations in Fig.~\ref{T2}(b).
-Consequently, the Gaussian dipolar contribution to $T_2^{-1}$ is the red data in Fig.~\ref{T2_Exp+Gau}.
-After subtraction of the Redfield term, the Lorentzian dipolar contribution is given by the blue curve.
+where $T_{2e}$ (green data) and $T_{2g}$ (red data) are the Lorentzian and Gaussian components of $T_{2meas}^{-1}$ respectively, Fig.~\ref{T2_Exp+Gau}(b).
+We emphasize that for these data, the contribution to $T_{2e}$ from the Redfield process was independently determined from $T_{1i}^{-1}$, Eq.~\ref{Redfield2}, as $T_{2e \cdot Redfield}$ shown by the purple curve in Fig.~\ref{T2_Exp+Gau}(c)) with $\kappa=0.8$.
+The latter comes from the requirement that the Redfield contribution go to zero at zero temperature. $T_{2e}$ is then separated into $T_{2e \cdot Redfield}$ and $T_{2e \cdot dipolar}$, Fig.~\ref{T2_Exp+Gau}(c).

-In the normal state, the Gaussian component of $T_{2}^{-1}$ is approximately temperature independent $\sim 1$\,ms$^{-1}$, and much smaller than expected based on the square root of the second moment of the classical dipolar field, at a Nb nucleus in Nb$_3$Sn (indicated as $j$), with the following equation~\cite{Abr.61}:
+In the normal state $T_{2g}$ (red curve in Fig.~\ref{T2_Exp+Gau}(b), was found to be temperature independent as expected for the dipole-dipole interaction.
+However, what is unusual is our discovery of a temperature independent Lorentzian contribution to the dipolar $T_2^{-1}$ in the normal state which must be attributed to the indirect interaction.
+This was already evident in Fig.~\ref{T2} from the normal state extrapolations to zero temperature where the lifetime of the nuclear spin state is irrelevant.
+We discuss the very interesting behavior in the superconducting state later. $T_{2g}$ is temperature independent in the normal state $\sim 1$\,ms$^{-1}$, and a factor of 20 smaller than what we calculated based on the square root of the second moment of the Nb nuclear spin dipolar field in Nb$_3$Sn, with the following relation~\cite{Abr.61}:

 where $\gamma$ is the gyromagnetic ratio, ${\bf r}_{jk}$ is the separation vector of two nuclei, $j$ and $k$, at an angle $\theta$ to the magnetic field, summed over all nuclei $k$ in the Nb$_3$Sn structure.
-From the calculation, we find $M_2^{1/2}=20\,$ms$^{-1}$, more than an order of magnitude larger than the experimental data shown in Fig.~\ref{T2} and Fig.~\ref{T2_Exp+Gau}.
-This is evidence of a very strong indirect exchange interaction between Nb nuclei~\cite{Sli.13} reducing the dipolar $T_2^{-1}$, and modifying the spectral NMR lineshape to be a mixture of Gaussian and Lorentzian character.~\cite{Yu.80}
+As was mentioned in the introduction, this is evidence of a very strong, indirect exchange interaction between Nb nuclei~\cite{Sli.13} that reduces the dipolar $T_2^{-1}$, substantially decreasing the homogeneous contribution to the spectral NMR lineshape.